-IF YOU MISS 10 AM CHECK-IN ON THURSDAY, THE VET WILL CHARGE \$50 PER LOAD

-In the event of extreme weather, livestock check-in times may change.
+If you miss 10:00 AM Check-in on Thursday, the Veterinarian will charge \$50 per load.
+In the event of extreme weather livestock check-in times may change.
 Please listen to WQPC and WDRT for any updates.

 PRE- AND POST-FAIR EVENTS